lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 Keypair Resource Policy
 ~~~~~~~~~~~~~~~~~~~~~~~

-In Backend.AI, administrators can set limits on the total amount of resources
-available for each keypair, user and project.
-Resource policies enable you to
+In Backend.AI, administrators have the ability to set limits on the total resources available for each keypair, user, and project.
-define the maximum allowed resources and other compute session-related settings.
+Resource policies enable you to define the maximum allowed resources and other compute session-related settings.
+Additionally, it is possible to create multiple resource policies for different needs,
-If needed, multiple resource policies can be created, such as for user or
+such as user or research requirements, and apply them on an individual basis.
-research purposes, and applied individually.

-On the Resource Policy page, administrators can view the list of currently
+The Resource Policy page allows administrators to view a list of all registered resource policies.
-registered resource policies.
-You can check the list of resource policies set
-for keypairs, users, and projects on the Resource Policy page.
-Let's begin by
+Administrators can review the resource policies established for keypairs, users, and projects directly on this page.
-examining the resource policies for keypairs.
+Let's begin by examining the resource policies for keypairs.
 In the figure below, there are
 three policies in total (gardener, student, default).
 The infinity symbol (∞)
 indicates that no resource restrictions have been applied to those resources.